matthewaptaylor/rodborough/README.md

 # Rodborough

-The school's website is shit.
+The school's website is bad.
 Use this is you want, IT Admins!
-It's free ofcharge.
+It's free of charge.
 Just give me credit and clearly link to https://matthewaptaylor.github.io somewhere on the site.